• Skip to primary navigation

 You can choose to make family favorite recipes that have been passed down from older generations, talking about who gave you the recipe and why you love it.

 Another fun way to cook together is to take a cooking class online.
-We discovered Chef Ali of Cooking Farm to Table in 2020, and we have taken very nearly every single class she's offered in the last 10 months.
+We discovered Chef Ali of Cooking Farm to Table in 2020, and we have taken very nearly every single class she's offered in the last 4 years.
 Her classes are phenomenal and she is single handedly to blame for getting my Allie interested in cooking (and she now wants to be a chef when she grows up!).
-Chef Ali has 2 classes almost every Saturday.
-Her 11am PST class is open to all kids and her 2pm PST class is just for Girl Scouts.
-(An "awesome adult" is required to be in the kitchen for 100% of the time that you're in Chef Ali's class – but isn't the point of the cooking class to do something fun with your kid anyway?)
+An "awesome adult" is required to be in the kitchen for 100% of the time that you're in Chef Ali's class – but isn't the point of the cooking class to do something fun with your kid anyway?

 Chef Ali is so awesome and makes such awesome recipes that we have made a special 3-ring binder notebook just for her recipes.
 We go back to them time and time again and make something from that notebook at least once a week.
 Chef Ali is the very best.